txpipe-shop/cardano-graphical-tx/docs/specification.md

 ## Reference inputs

 Inputs that provide data from UTxOs without spending them.
 As the name indicates, it is only used for reference.
-It is a list field with `values`, the same way `values` field is completed in inputs.
+It is a list field with structures, the same way inputs are filled.

 ```json
 {